siaox/HA-siaox-live-tv/README.md

 Android ADB is also an option for opening apps but I felt that since we're already using Harmony we could keep it simple.

+TiviMate Tips:

+Use favourites
+For multiple devices / tv's with TiviMate  - Suggest backup and share across devices to use the same channel numbers.

 Hope you guys have fun with this.
 Thanks HA Community.